mk-fg/pulseaudio-mixer-cli/README.rst

 there, as well as cap initial volume level for these at "0.2" (lower to this value if it is set higher initially).

+Pressing "i" key will show all parameters (pulse proplist) for selected item.

 Running ``./pa-mixer-mk3.py --dump-stream-parameters 2>stream_params.txt`` will
-dump such parameters for all seen streams to "stream_params.txt", so that it'd be easy to choose how to match these.
+dump such parameters for all seen streams to "stream_params.txt", so that it'd be easy to choose how to match these, and will catch any transient streams.

 See more info on stream matching and parameters in `pa-mixer.example.cfg`_.